shellhub-io/shellhub-io.github.io/docs/admin-manual/configuring.md

 ### :arrow_right: `SHELLHUB_PROXY`

-Set this variable to `true` if you are running a reverse proxy or a load balancer in front of ShellHub.
+Set this variable to `true` if you are running a Layer 4 load balancer with proxy protocol in front of ShellHub.

 !!! danger ""
 	This option is required when running ShellHub in production with SSL enabled.